 Honda Versus Champion and Other Brands

 Honda generally commands the most respect in the world of portable generators due to its reputation for quality.
-When you’re camping without hookups, you want a reliable generator.
+When you’re boondocking far from civilization, you want a reliable generator.
 However, Honda generators are very expensive.

 Champion has surged in popularity because it too seems to enjoy reputation for quality, but is priced far less.
 Champion’s line of generators are often three to four times cheaper than Honda.
 Yet at the same time, many boondockers and full time RVers have mostly good things to say about Champion and their customer support.